You are here

 Budget Modifications

-Awardees may modify their grant programs and budget provided they notify DPI at least 30 days in advance of making any changes by completing the relevant budget modification form.
+Awardees may modify their grant programs and budget, provided they notify DPI at least 30 days before making any changes by completing the relevant budget modification form.
 Awardees may make spending changes of less than 10 percent of the total award to a previously approved budget line without prior approval.

 The final deadline for budget modifications is May 31, 30 days before the end of the grant period and fiscal year.